lina-usc/cmc/README.md

 # cmc
-Canonical Micro-Circuit for multiscale modeling of the brain.
+Spiking Canonical Micro-Circuit (SCMC) for multiscale modeling of the brain.